 For school's variables (plots on the right of Figure \ref{figure3}) the beeswarm plot shows that, school's features specific estimates withholding students moving from level 1 to level 2 (with the majority of SHAP values located in the positive section of the x-axis), are low values of testing methods of students (or no testing), high students' contextual disadvantage, low values of either the ICT index (or weaker ICT infrastructure) or STR (pedagogic staff).
-And, in the oppositive direction, high values (shown in red) of autonomy, private school and testing, rate of certified teachers and teachers PD attendance, for instance, can all lead to negative predictions of the model output (or higher chances of reaching level 2 achievement across the three subjects).
-The heatmap for school covariates, in turn, shows that covariates with darker red (with positive impacts on prediction) or blue (negative impacts on prediction) compact segments are: testing, school size (enrolment) and type, and ICT infrastructure.
+And, in the oppositive direction, high values (shown in red) are found, for instance, for autonomy, private school and testing, rate of certified teachers and teachers PD attendance.\footnote{All these covariates can lead to negative predictions of the model output (or higher chances of reaching level 2 achievement across the three subjects).} The heatmap for school covariates, in turn, shows that covariates with darker red (with positive impacts on prediction) or blue (negative impacts on prediction) compact segments are: testing, school size (enrolment) and school type, and ICT infrastructure.

-\subsection{Experiment—local explanations.
+\subsection{Experiment\textendash local explanations.
 Students at extremes of SHAP index distribution}